vknowable/stack-orchestrator/app/data/stacks/public-namada/digitalocean_quickstart.md

 Type `exit` and press enter to log out.
 Use command `ssh root@[ip address]` to log back in.

 ## 4. Build Namada containers
-If you've chosen the droplet recommended above, this should take around 30-40 minutes.
-If you went with a slower droplet, it could take up to 2 hours.
+If you've chosen the droplet recommended above, this should take around **30-40 minutes**.
+If you went with a slower droplet, it could take **up to 2 hours**.
 You'll know it's finished when you're returned to the command prompt.

 **Wait!** You'll need to decide which Namada testnet you want to connect to.
+FYI, all of the release versions can be [found here](https://github.com/anoma/namada/releases).

 ### Heliax (founding team's) public testnet

 Edit this command to be the current Namada testnet version [which can be found here](https://namada.net/testnets):
 ```
-laconic-so --stack public-namada build-containers --extra-build-args "--build-arg NAMADA_TAG=v0.21.1"
+nohup laconic-so --stack public-namada build-containers --extra-build-args "--build-arg NAMADA_TAG=v0.21.1" &
+tail -f nohup.out
 ```

 ### Luminara (community-run) "Campfire" testnet
 to-do: [link to Luminara latest testnet version]
 ```
-laconic-so --stack public-namada build-containers --extra-build-args "--build-arg NAMADA_TAG=v0.21.1 --build-arg BUILD_WASM=true"
+nohup laconic-so --stack public-namada build-containers --extra-build-args "--build-arg NAMADA_TAG=v0.21.1 --build-arg BUILD_WASM=true" &
+tail -f nohup.out
 ```

-FYI, all of the release versions can be [found here](https://github.com/anoma/namada/releases).
+**Warning: If your SSH session is disrupted, the process above will continueand must complete before Step 6 (30 mins - 2hrs).** To see the progress, reconnect and use command `tail -f nohup.out` to see progress in realtime.

 ## 5. Create a data directory for your node
 ```